How to Create a Newsletter (If You Don’t Know How to Start)

 But you get the point.

-Gather all the information you know about a specific topic related to your products or services.
+You want to gather all the information about a specific topic related to your products or services.

 Do some research and gather some data.
 Interview other entrepreneurs in your business industry.
 Make a podcast.